 There are two major methods, how axeheads were fixed.
 The first one is mounting the axe head from the tapered bottom.
 This method could be combined with a kind of securing of the axehead, for example with leather.
 The second method lies in mounting from the upper end of the shaft and securing the axehead with a wooden or metal wedge or nail.
 Both methods were used in the Viking Age Europe; for example, the first one can be seen on one of Oseberg axes and on many axes from Lednica and Mikulčice.
 Since the upper end has to be thicker and forms so-called forskapti (for example axes from the River Robe and the River Shannon), the first method can be easily recognized.
 Axes with shafts decorated with ferrules were mounted from the upper end, but the wedges do not occur in their case; some metal fitting could serve as external wedges.
 Even though wedges are not common, we can find some evidence for both wooden and metal wedges.
 Three axes from Lough Corrib were secured with wooden wedges, as was probably the axe from Hallingby (C 25583).
 Petersen type M axe from Ballinderry Crannóg was secured with a wooden wedge and a metal nail (see here).
 Petersen type M axes from Velo Vestre (C 24243), Hunninge (SHM 19273) and Stora Ihre are also secured with metal spikes.
 One axe from Lednica (no. 102; Sankiewicz – Wyrwa 2013: 204–205; see here) is secured with a metal wedge.
 The recently found axe from Hårup, Denmark, was secured with one big nail that goes through the eye (see here).
 Pedersen (2014: Pl.
 4, 21, 32, 57) shows at least 4 more Danish axes secured with metal wedges, including the axe from Trelleborg.

-In one of my previous article, I mapped all finds of Viking Age axe sheaths (see here).
-To sum up, there are 13 finds of wooden sheaths from Haithabu, 2 finds from Schleswig, 2 finds from Norway, 2 finds from Dublin, two Norwegian finds and 1 from Novgorod.
-They belong to two types and are made of alder, beech, birch, juniper, oak, pine, spruce, yew and willow wood.
-Moreover, there is an antler sheath found in Sigtuna and three metal sheaths.
+In one of my previous article, I mapped all finds of Viking Age organic axe sheaths (see here).
+To sum up, there are 24 pieces and 3 metal pieces.
+They belong to two types and are made of alder, beech, birch, juniper, oak, pine, spindle, spruce, yew and willow wood, elk antler and iron metal sheet.
 In our context, the most interesting sheaths come from Schleswig; one sheath is decorated with two pictures of two-handed axes, one of them belonging to the Petersen type M. Thus, the function of this object is clear.
 The second sheath from Schleswig could belong to an axe with 235 mm long edge.
 There is no doubt that sheaths like these served to protect blades from blunting and rust.

 Sagas and chronicles contain some pieces of information that can be useful for comparing with what we know from archaeology.
 The most importantly, we can learn how two-handed axes were called, used and perceived.